-- 1. carries or possesses a weapon at school, on school premises, or at a school function; - 2. knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or a school function; or - 3. inflicts serious bodily injury on another person while at school or at a school function.
+- 1. carries or possesses a weapon at school, on school premises, or at a school function; - knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or a school function; or - 3. inflicts serious bodily injury on another person while at school or at a school function.

-(The decision to remove a student in these situations must be made after a manifestation determination review has been completed.)
+(The decision to remove a student in these situations must be made after a manifestation determination review has been completed, and should only be done following a review of the relevant definitions of "weapon" and "serious bodily injury.")